Kankai River: Etymology

 The river's name 'Kankai' is taken from the Sanskrit word kanaka (lit. 'gold').
 One common myth holds that, many years ago, a saint living in the hill region near the river found golden stones in the river, and hence gave it its name.
 'Kanakawati Mai', one of the river's alternate names, means 'Goddess of gold'.

 Course

-The Kankai is a rainfed perennial river whose primary tributary, the Mai Khola, originates in the Mahabharat Range in eastern Nepal.
-It flows through Nepal and then through the Indian state of Bihar to join the Mahananda in Kishanganj district.
+The Kankai is a rainfed perennial river whose primary tributary, the Mai Khola, originates in the Mahabharat Range in Jaubari region of Eastern Nepal.
+It flows for 276 km distance through Nepal and then through the Indian state of Bihar to join the Mahananda in Kishanganj district.
 The river has a drainage area of 1148 km2.

 The area has warm temperate rainy climates with mild winters.
 The upper part of the basin basically consists of granitic gneiss of Cambro-Ordovician age, and the lower part consists of Quaternary rocks.
 The Kankai is a gravelly river with more than 60% of its gravel being gneiss, and the rest consisting of different metamorphic and sedimentary rocks.
 The sediment yield of the river is estimated to be 148 thousand tons per year.